codersclub/DRKB/database/bde/dberror/blob_error/index.md

 1\.
 Windows 95 Only: Bring up the network properties screen on all Workstations and enter the netBEUI properties screen.
-On the advanced tab, make sure that \"Set this protocol to be the default protocol\" is checked.
+On the advanced tab, make sure that "Set this protocol to be the default protocol" is checked.

 2\.
 Windows 95 Only: If the previous suggestion did not work, try